Handwashing the right way

-- Scrub your hands for at least 20 seconds.
-If you’re unsure about your time, hum the “Happy Birthday” song twice.
+your hands for at least 20 seconds.
+Need a timer?
+Hum the “Happy Birthday” song from beginning to end twice.

 - Before, during and after preparing food